 What is a persona?

 A persona is the voice your campaign writes in — tone, audience assumptions, favoured vocabulary, areas of expertise, what to avoid.
-Structura’s page for personas is called Social Architects in wp-admin (Structura → Social Architects), and every campaign attaches to exactly one of them.
+You manage them on the Personas page in wp-admin (Structura → Personas), and every campaign attaches to exactly one of them.

 Why personas matter